esrahboulton/battlesnake-node/README.md

 ## CHANGELOG
 ## [1.5.0] - 2018-03-09
+### Added
+- getID and getIndex in jsonHelper
+- pick function in pathHelper to select a random move in the path

 ### Changed
 - moved find food into foodHelper
 - moved pick move into moveHelper
 - cleaned up routes/index
 - added avoid function

-### Added
-- getID and getIndex in jsonHelper
-- pick function in pathHelper to select a random move in the path
+- cleaned follow tail function

 ### Removed
 - removed onevoneMeHelper.js